pasiegel/postergeist/README.md

     *(Note: If you don't have a `requirements.txt` file, you can install the packages manually: `pip install opencv-python Pillow screeninfo`)*

 4.  **Create Folders:**
     Create a folder named `posters` in the project directory and add your image and video files.
-Optionally, create an `overlays` folder and add any `.png` overlays you'd like to use.
+Optionally, create an `overlays` folder and add any `.png`, `.gif`, or `.apng` overlays you'd like to use.

 ---